pmuens/awesome-serverless/README.md

 - [Making the most of cheaper excess compute capacity](https://thenewstack.io/spotinst-making-cheaper-excess-compute-capacity/) - Post about the story and functionality behind [Spotinst](https://spotinst.com).
 - [async/await on AWS Lambda](https://irvinlim.com/blog/async-await-on-aws-lambda/) - How to use the latest ES2017/ES8 features on Node.js 6.10 on AWS Lambda.
 - [Building a GitHub webhook handler](https://serverless.com/blog/serverless-github-webhook-slack/) - Tutorial on how to build a GitHub webhook handler with Serverless and AWS Lambda.
+- [Manage your Alexa skills with Serverless](https://serverless.com/blog/how-to-manage-your-alexa-skills-with-serverless/) - How to manage Alexa skills with the Serverless Framework.

 ## Screencasts